marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index "for/of loop", character}}

 In the [previous chapter](data#for_of_loop), I mentioned that a `for`/`of` loop can also be used on strings.
 Like `codePointAt`, this type of loop was introduced at a time when people were acutely aware of the problems with UTF-16.
-When you use it to loop over a string, it gives you real characters, not code units:
+When you use it to loop over a string, it gives you real characters, not code units.

 ```
 let roseDragon = "🌹🐉";